TAB LYN UNO

 THE DAVIS SCHOOL DISTRICT

 TO FUND AT LESS COST A NEW HIGH SCHOOL COMPLEX THAT WILL PROVIDE COMMUNITY SERVICES, INCLUDING LIBRARY SERVICES, COMMUNITY HEALTH CLINIC (including mental health counseling), AND COMMUNITY PUBLIC SAFETY OFFICE OPEN TO THE PUBLIC.
 As West Point and Clinton get fully built out the demand on our public schools and public services will grow beyond capacity.
 We need to plan for the future generation.

 *Beginning in 2023, when the new State Legislative redistricting in Utah's legislative district boundaries goes into effect for the next ten years, our Utah House District will include three new "old" Clearfield voting precincts where the new Clearfield library branch on Main Street (originally outside our House District) has been built will allow some people to say that our District now has a public library.
 However, the Clearfield branch library is mostly accessible to only Clearfield residents and geographically speaking still excludes most House District 13 residents from easy access to its services so that not everyone benefits.

 WE STILL DESERVE BETTER.

 & MENTAL HEALTH

-Instead students before entering into our public schools need to be offered free psychological and mental health screenings (with parental opt out options available) so that needed individualized educational plans and services can be identified and provided as required by law.
+Instead students before entering into our public schools need to be offered free and timely psychological and mental health screenings (with parental opt out options available) so that needed individualized educational plans and services can be identified and provided as required by law.
 Our schools need more mental health and special education personnel to work with these students so our teachers will actually be able to teach.
 These additional personnel can provide the services to help these students learn and perform better.
 Additionally, more mental health resources will afford an opportunity to spot for trouble that a student may be having, such as students at risk for suicide or acting out in a violent way.
 All our children deserve a better education.